azuredevcollege/trainingdays/day4/challenges/01-challenge-boards.md

 created repositories.
 Navigate to _myfirst-repo_, go to _Issues_ and add these labels.

-Now go back to your project board and assign the _acdc-challenge_ label to both issues we created earlier.
+Now go back to your project board and assign the _azdc-challenge_ label to both issues we created earlier.

 Your board should look like this: